Skip to main content

 I’m 69 years old.
 I’ve raised a family, retired, and now spend much of my time doing something I never imagined would become such a big part of who I am: riding a bicycle.

 But let me be clear — I wasn’t born in the saddle.
 I wasn’t always fit.
 I used to weigh 275 pounds and struggled to make it around the block.
-The idea that I’d one day ride 100 miles in a single day, or tour from San Diego to Phoenix and beyond, would’ve seemed ridiculous to the guy I used to be.
+The idea that I’d one day ride over 200 miles in a single day, or tour from Lubbock, Texas to Pensacola, Florida and beyond, would’ve seemed ridiculous to the guy I used to be.

 But here I am — thousands of miles later — still pedaling.